List of United States naval reactors

-List of United States Naval reactors is a comprehensive list of all naval reactors designed, built, or used by the United States Navy.
+This list of United States Naval reactors is a comprehensive list of all naval reactors designed, built, or used by the United States Navy.

 Reactor designations

 Each nuclear reactor design is given a three-character designation consisting of a letter representing the type of ship the reactor is intended for, a consecutive generation number, and a letter indicating the reactor's designer.